-Figure 28: Fare Enforcement Safet v and Security Issues Specific to Buses and Crowded Vehicles rigare zer rare Emeredition earer y and 0000mity 155005
+Figure 28: Fare Enforcement Safet y and Security Issues Specific to Buses and Crowded Vehicles

-Issues Specific to Buses Citation Writing On the Muni Metro system, TFIs currently write citations at stations or on a light rail vehicle as it moves between stops.
+Issues Description Specific to Buses Citation Writing On the Muni Metro system, TFIs currently write citations at stations or on a light rail vehicle as it moves between stops.
 Due to the physical and operational differences between trains and buses, writing a citation on a bus may not always be physically possible since a bus is not confined to tracks and moves less predictably than a light rail vehicle.
 Exiting a bus at a random stop to write a citation introduces potential safety and security issues.
-Inspection Speed On heavily-loaded articulated buses, a team of two TFIs must move quickly to inspect all of the customers before reaching next stop.
+Inspection On heavily-loaded articulated buses, a team of two TFIs must move Speed quickly to inspect all of the customers before reaching next stop.
 Standing Currently, TFIs stand on platforms or light rail vehicles during their shift and are not allowed to sit.
 Due to the different movements of a bus, however, standing can be more physically demanding on a bus than on a platform or light rail vehicle.
 Standing on the bus also draws attention to their presence for those outside of the vehicle.

-Issues Specific to Crowd ed Vehicles General Security Based on survey observations, there is a 35% chance on a very crowded vehicle (ridership is 25% higher than seats available) that a TFI will find more than 1 fare violator per 10 checked.
+Issues Specific to Crowded Vehicles Description General Based on survey observations, there is a 35% chance on a very Security crowded vehicle (ridership is 25% higher than seats available) that a TFI will find more than 1 fare violator per 10 checked.
 Once there is a critical mass of customers without valid POP, surveyors noted that the vehicle appeared to lose order and the environment became difficult to manage with a potential escalation of danger.
 Communication TFIs were not always able to communicate with each other on crowded vehicles.
 Line of Sight TFIs were often unable to see their partner, making it difficult for a TFI to evaluate the situation and determine if the partner required assistance.
-Identifying Potential Some TFIs felt uncomfortable on crowded vehicles.
-They expressed concern that it would be Safety Threats difficult to identify and retreat from a threat with sufficient distance, or alternately to identify and defuse a threat from a safe distance.
+Identifying Some TFIs felt uncomfortable on crowded vehicles.
+They expressed Potential Safety concern that it would be difficult to identify and retreat from a threat Threats with sufficient distance, or alternately to identify and defuse a threat from a safe distance.